uofa-cmput404/404f23project-404-team-not-found/README.md

 * Raphael Gutierrez
 * Mehsheed Ahmed Syed Abdul

-Generally everything is LICENSE'D under the GNU General Public License.
+Generally, everything is LICENSE'D under the Apache 2 license by 404_Team_not_found.